 When considering places to stay in Lisbon, a couple of areas stand out above the rest.

-Firstly, the trendy neighborhoods of Chiado and Principe Real are both great choices with lots of hip restaurants, bars and things to see and do too.
+Firstly, the trendy neighborhoods of Chiado and Principe Real are excellent choices, with many hip restaurants, bars, and unusual things to see and do.

-One thing to keep in mind when choosing where to stay in Lisbon, are the hills that I’ve already spoken of.
-Certain areas of Lisbon are incredibly hilly and may pose a problem to travelers with mobility issues.
-Areas such as Anjos, Graça and even the older neighborhood of Alfama can get quite steep in certain parts.
-Not very pleasant when lugging your suitcase up a steep cobbled hill!
+Certain areas of Lisbon are incredibly hilly and may pose a problem for travelers with mobility issues.
+Areas such as Anjos, Graça, and even the older neighborhood of Alfama can get quite steep in certain parts—not very pleasant when lugging your suitcase up a steep cobbled hill.

-Born and raised in South Africa, Marco, together with his partner moved to sunny Lisbon over 2 years ago.
-Discovering his own Portuguese heritage, Marco has set out to blog and share his passion for traveling through and exploring both Portugal and Spain, through his blog Travel-Boo.
+Born and raised in South Africa, Marco and his partner moved to sunny Lisbon two years ago.
+Discovering his Portuguese heritage, Marco has set out to blog and share his passion for traveling through and exploring both Portugal and Spain through his blog Travel-Boo.